gpu-pdl-nudt/GeRelion/README.md

 The _*.cpp_ source files  and their corresponding header files in directory _src_ are from relion-1.3.
 Some of the _*.ccp_ and _*.hpp_ files from relion are modified by GeRelion team.

+We integrated a new algorithm into GeRelion, named dynamic singal subtraction (DSS).
+The parameters required for DSS are --red_mask and --yellow_map (or --yellow_mask).

+--red_mask (red_mask_file): User-provided mask for the wanted region.
+During DSS, GeRelion multiplies the 3D reconstruction from the last iteration with this mask to generate the reference map of the wanted region.

+--yellow_mask (yellow_mask_file): User-provided mask for the unwanted region.
+During DSS, GeRelion multiplies the 3D reconstruction from the last iteration with this mask to generate the reference map of the unwanted region, i.e. ¿yellow map¿.
+This yellow map is used to generate 2D projections, which are then subtracted from the original particle images.

+--yellow_map (yellow_map_file): User-provided ¿yellow map¿, which will be used in every iteration.
+When --yellow map is present, --yellow_mask is ignored.
+(The unwanted region often becomes weaker during iterative refinement, and thus contains not enough signal for subtraction.
+Therefore, it is often preferred to use a fixed ¿yellow_map¿ instead of a ¿yellow_mask¿ to generate ¿yellow_map¿ during iterations.)

+--extra_iter (0): Extra number of iterations to perform.
+GeRelion auto-refine iterates additional n cycles even after the convergence is achieved.

+--fsc_mask (fsc_mask_file): User-provided mask to be applied on the half volumes before FSC calculation.

 ## Prerequisites
 ----------------
 1. Hardware requirements